 How to Have a Remarkable End-of-Year Meeting

-Make a CAREful plan and have your best meeting ever.
+Make a CAREful plan and have your best end-of-year meeting ever.

 Celebrate both results and the human beings who achieved them.
 Be sure your team knows the Most Important Things (MIT) they accomplished in terms of both results and building relationships.
 For example, it’s not just the 28% increase in efficiency, it’s also that they improved the contentious relationship with IT that made the collaboration possible.